jmedinacs/stroke_risk_ML_addendum/README.md

 - XGBoost (tuned with threshold optimization)

 Key highlights:
-- **XGBoost** achieved the highest recall (0.94) and AUC (0.81) after tuning.
+- **XGBoost** achieved the highest recall (from 0.48 to 0.94) and AUC (0.81) after tuning
-- SHAP and PDPs were used to explain model decisions and identify high-risk patient profiles.
+- SHAP and PDPs were used to explain model decisions and identify high-risk patient profiles
-- Visual insights are saved to `/select_viz/` and discussed in the final report (coming soon).
+- Visual insights are saved to `/select_viz/` and discussed in the final report

 ✅ Tuned models and evaluation scripts are located in `/src/modeling/`